 - Studio ’13 User Guide Tips

 Any questions?
 Just share them in the comments and we’ll do our best to help you out.
 Considering buying Articulate software?
-Email email@example.com and they’ll help you pick the right software for you.
+Email us and we'll help you pick the right software for you.

 Need to learn more about learning management systems?
 Don’t miss our series with everything you need to know about picking and using learning management systems.